Root Canal Cover-up...EXPOSED!

 What does all this mean?
 What are the implications?
 Well it seems to me there are several.
 First, it seems ever more important to do the root-canal treatment as early as possible.
 In addition to making the treatment easier for you as discussed in the beginning, it minimizes the opportunity for infection to develop inside the tooth which might be able to subsequently hide in the tubules and from there spread havoc around your body.

-Second, there is only one medication which seems to be capable of really killing the bacteria inside the tooth, calcium hydroxide.
+Second, one medication seems to be capable of really killing the bacteria inside the tooth, calcium hydroxide.
 Calcium hydroxide is still recognized to be more effective than other more "modern" medications, but is only infrequently used and usually only for special situations.
-There is no reason why it should not be routinely used and for a long enough time period to do the job (about a month).
-The norm today among general dentists as well as root canal specialists is to either finish the treatment in one appointment or perhaps in a couple of appointments a week apart.
+In my opinion, there is no reason why it should not be routinely used and for a long enough time period to do the job (about a month).
+The norm today among general dentists as well as most root canal specialists is to either finish the treatment in one appointment or perhaps in a couple of appointments a week apart.
 Little real effort is apparent to sterilize the canal, probably again because of the "modern" thinking that if an infection is still there, we'll just knock it out with one or another antibiotic later.
 Incidentally, the root canal specialists in Sweden are taught to use calcium hydroxide routinely, or so I have been told.
-Sweden has been ahead of us in dealing with many of the "holistic" issues of modern dentistry, like banning the use of amalgam, for example.
+Sweden has been ahead of us in dealing with many of the "alternative" issues of modern dentistry, like banning the use of amalgam, for example.

 Finally, it might be possible to connect medical problems remote to the teeth to a root canal problem - whether treated or not or whether symptomatic or not.
 I'm treading on shaky ground here because none of this is part of accepted dental therapy and for the present is considered by the powers that be to be unproven...perhaps even nonsense!
 I can only advocate good conventional dental care - perhaps with minor, but significant, changes in emphasis, and an open mind.
 There are also some exciting correlations from acupuncture science to help suggest possible relationships between specific teeth and specific remote body parts.
 These energetic acupuncture connections suggest that from the perspective of an acupuncturist, dysfunction in a tooth or around a tooth may very well effect its acupuncture meridian and thereby effect body tissues elsewhere in the body connected to that same meridian.....For example, an abscessed upper front tooth might create problems in the kidney, urinary organs, sex organs, or rectal areas.
 A problem in a lower 6-year molar (largest molar closest to the front) might relate to problems in the nose, lungs or rectum.
 Many of these relationships, fortunately, have already been charted out for us.
 It's very bizarre stuff, indeed !